Pym (novel): Synopsis

 During the feast, Mrs. Karvel asks Jaynes to bring out more dessert, and Sausage Nose and a child follow him inside the Biodome.
 The child dies in a river from the rat poison, and Sausage Nose realizes the trick that is being played on the Snow Honkies.
-He charges at Jaynes and is killed by an ax to the head, courtesy of Garth.
+He charges at Jaynes and is killed by a gardening hoe to the head, courtesy of Garth.
 To avoid suspicions of Sausage Nose going missing, Jaynes forces Garth into a robe and smears toothpaste on his face and hands.
 The Snow Honkies discover that something is amiss and that Garth is not Sausage Nose at all.
-The Snow Honkies begin to attack the humans when an earthquake occurs, killing all except Jaynes, Garth, and Pym.
+The Snow Honkies begin to attack the humans when the Biodome's boiler explodes, causing an earthquake to occur, killing all except Jaynes, Garth, and Pym.

 The novel then becomes a number of journal entries about the journey to Tsalal by raft, in which Pym dies.
 Jaynes covers Pym's face with a black cloth, and they arrive at Tsalal, which is not an island of blackness, as Poe describes, but instead a place of color and most notably of people with brown skin.